-B. Composition: Two or more board members (a Chairperson plus at least one additional Board member) and approximately four PSIA-AASI members in good standing.
-The board members shall be appointed by the Board Chair each year at the Spring meeting for one-year terms.
-When feasible, the at-large members should be from different divisions than the board members and from each other.
-The at-large members will be appointed by the Board Chair at the spring meeting for two-year terms.
+B. Composition: Chairperson plus one additional Board member and up to four PSIA-AASI members in good standing appointed by the Board Chair.
+The Board Chair will appoint the at-large members for two-year terms.

 Policy 2.10 Officer Elections